 Top Publishers in India

 Raising awareness about your brand’s unique selling points and upcoming sales is highly crucial while setting yourself up for success in India.
-Luckily, CJ Affiliate works with the biggest media and content players in the market such as Times Internet Limited (5228227) which has more than 35 properties including a India’s biggest tech site,GadgetsNow.
+According to Google, people in India are relying heavily this year on "useful and authentic content" to help them make purchase decisions.
+Luckily, CJ works with the biggest media and content players in the market such as Times Internet Limited (5228227) which has more than 35 properties including India’s biggest tech site,GadgetsNow.
 We've also partnered with MSN (5312224) and more content partners that have captured Indian readers near and far and can bring in brand education with sponsored content in multiple Indian dialects.

 During this season, frugality plays a huge part in purchasing decisions, so it only makes sense to work with the top Indian loyalty and coupon publishers in the CJ network such as CashKaro (5374905), Vihaan (3564906), PaisaWapas (4646189), GoPaisa (5013485), Zoutons (5173576), GrabOn (4034681), CouponDunia (3778723), and more.
 Whether you have an extensive budget or a small one, Indian publishers have placement opportunities ranging from commission increases, TM+ opportunities, vanity codes, to flat fee branding within the range of $50-$10k, all up for grabs.